How do you create a virtual race?

 Whether you anticipate a few dozen participants or thousands, it takes just a few minutes to create a robust virtual race for company morale-building or charity fundraising.
-Before diving into creating the race, you should decide: How long will the race will last?
-One month works well for most companies. …
+With no set-up fee!
+Before creating your virtual race, decide: Creating your virtual race is easy Once you’ve answered these questions, you can …

 NEW!
 Virtual stair climbing challenge: Mount Everest or bust